PrePlant & PreHarvest CabChart™ Programs

 Each key area is scored with a red/amber/green light, to indicate a comparison with age and gender-based normative data when available.

-Each report contains a list of recommendations and if requested, we can as an additional service, develop a recovery program to move you from red to amber to green.
+Each report contains a list of recommendations and if requested, we can develop an individualised recovery program to move the participant from red to amber to green.

 Remember, while the human body is amazing, it isn't magic.
 If you want to make a change, it will take time, so don't leave your decision too late.
 Ideally, book your PrePlant or PreHarvest Assessment 8 -12 weeks before the start of the season.
 Ring 90715055 to make your booking.